Khiva Silk Road Travel

 Daytrip to Three Fortresses Explore Ancient Khorezm Fortresses dating back 2000 years with us!
 Khiva Kizil Kala Toprak Kala Akchakul Lake Ayaz Kala Khiva

 Day trip duration: 6-7 hours Sightseeing time: 2-3 hours Driving time: 3-4 hours Driving distance: 225 km.
-Included: Hands-free brochures, skilled drivers with new air-conditioned cars, pickup and drop-off at your location, and mineral water (0.5L per person).
-Not included: Entrance fees, meals, camel rides, yurt camp stays, etc. Itinerary Kyzyl-Kala, also known as Qyzyl Qala ("Red Fortress"), located in modern-day Karakalpakstan, Uzbekistan, was an ancient fortress in Chorasmia built between the 1st and 4th centuries AD.
-This smaller fortress lies near Toprak-Kala, approximately 1 km to the west, and was constructed during the same period, likely serving as defensive fortification for Toprak-Kala.
+Included: Hands-free brochures, skilled drivers with air-conditioned vehicles, pickup and drop-off at your location, and mineral water (0.5L per person).
+Not included: Entrance fees, meals, camel rides, yurt camp stays, and other additional activities.
+Itinerary Kyzyl-Kala, also known as Qyzyl Qala ("Red Fortress"), located in modern-day Karakalpakstan, Uzbekistan, was an ancient fortress in Chorasmia built between the 1st and 4th centuries AD.
+This smaller fortress lies near Toprak-Kala, approximately 1 km to the west, and was constructed during the same period, likely serving as defensive fortifications for Toprak-Kala.
 Kyzyl-Kala underwent restoration efforts in the 12th century.
-A recent modernization project aims to recreate its original appearance.
-As part of the "Fifty Fortresses Oasis" complex in present-day Uzbekistan, this historical landmark played significant roles until falling under Mongol rule after the Conquest of Khwarezmian Empire led by Muhammad II of Khwarezm (r.
-1169, 1200–20).
-Toprak-Kala, situated in modern-day Karakalpakstan, Uzbekistan, served as both an ancient royal residence and administrative center of Chorasmia around the 2nd or 3rd century CE.
-Archaeological discoveries here include murals, coinage, and archival records.
-Spanning from the 1st to the 5th century CE, its rich history makes it one of the most important sites within the region's cultural heritage.
-Like Kyzyl-Kala, Toprak-Kala forms part of the renowned "Fifty Fortresses Oasis" cluster found across contemporary Uzbekistan.
-This archaeological area comprises three fortifications dating back to the 4th century BCE...
+A modern renovation project aims to recreate its original appearance.
+As part of the "Fifty Fortresses Oasis" complex in present-day Uzbekistan, this site holds historical significance.
+Before falling under Mongol rule after their conquest of Khwarezm, it served as the residence of Muhammad II of Khwarezm (r.
+1169, 1200–20), who ruled over the Khwarezmian Empire.
+Toprak-Kala, situated in modern-day Karakalpakstan, Uzbekistan, functioned as both an ancient royal city and the capital of Chorasmia during the 2nd or 3rd century CE.
+Archaeological discoveries here include murals, coins, and archival records.
+With a recorded history spanning from the 1st to the 5th century CE, Toprak-Kala forms another key component within the "Fifty Fortresses Oasis" region of contemporary Uzbekistan.
+This archaeological area comprises three interconnected fortresses that date back to the construction periods starting from the 4th century BCE through...

 View offer